2023–24 FC Barcelona season: November

-On 4 November, Barcelona got a narrow 1–0 away win against Real Sociedad thanks to a last minute header from Ronald Araújo.
+On 4 November, Barcelona got a narrow 0–1 away win against Real Sociedad thanks to a last minute header from Ronald Araújo.

 On 7 November, Barcelona suffered a narrow 1–0 defeat against Shakhtar Donetsk under controversial circumstances after three penalties for the team were denied by Video Assistant Referee (VAR), of which two were handballs inside the box which were not called and the third was a foul on João Félix inside the penalty area which was also not given even after VAR checked the incident.

 On 12 November, the team defeated Deportivo Alavés 2–1 thanks to a Robert Lewandowski brace in the second half.

 On 25 November, Barcelona were held to a 1–1 draw against Rayo Vallecano, with the only goal for the Blaugrana being an own goal by Rayo Vallecano's defender Florian Lejeune.

 Barcelona concluded the month with a decisive 2–1 win against Porto on 28 November.
 The win secured Barcelona's advance to the knockout stage for the first time in three years after they had failed to advance in the previous two seasons; the win also confirmed the team as the group winners.
 João Cancelo and João Félix scored the goals for the team.

 December

 On 3 December, Barcelona got a hard-fought 1–0 win over Atlético Madrid, with João Félix scoring the only goal of the match.

-On 10 December, Barcelona suffered their second league defeat of the season, losing 4–2 to Girona, with Robert Lewandowski and İlkay Gündoğan scoring the only goals for the team.
+On 10 December, Barcelona suffered their second league defeat of the season, losing 2–4 to Girona, with Robert Lewandowski and İlkay Gündoğan scoring the only goals for the team.

 Three days later, Barcelona suffered a 3–2 loss against Antwerp in the last matchday of the group stage.
 Barcelona and Porto finished the group with 12 points each, however Barcelona finished first in the group because of their better head-to-head record against Porto.
 Ferran Torres and Marc Guiu got on the scoresheet for the team.
+Héctor Fort made his debut in the match.

 On 16 December, Barcelona drew 1–1 against Valencia, with João Félix scoring the only goal for the Catalans.

 Barcelona got a hard-fought 3–2 victory over Almería in their last competitive match of the year on 20 December, thanks to a brace from Sergi Roberto and a goal from Raphinha.

-Barcelona concluded the year with a 3–2 defeat in a friendly against Mexican side Club América on 21 December.
+Barcelona concluded the year with a 2–3 defeat in a friendly against Mexican side Club América on 21 December.

+On 27 December, Barcelona officially confirmed the acceleration of Vitor Roque's arrival from Athletico Paranaense, announcing the striker's immediate integration into the first-team squad ahead of the winter transfer window.